mahadazad/page-scraper/README.md

-Page Scrapper
+Page Scraper
 =============

-Easy to use page scrapper with just few lines of code.
+Easy to use page scraper with just few lines of code.
 Scrap data from any website using xpath.

 Intoduction:
 ============